Hendrix-CS/csci150/index-S23.md

-There will often be short homework assignments to be completed over the weekend, typically assigned on Friday and due Wednesday.
+There will often be short homework assignments to be completed , typically assigned on Friday and due Wednesday.
 CodingBat homework will be submitted electronically through CodingBat.
 By-hand homework will be submitted at the start of class time -- you can write (neatly) or type such solutions.